cosmicjs/docs/docs/guides/README.md

 [Java](https://www.java.com/en/) is a class-based, object-oriented programming language that is designed to have as few implementation dependencies as possible.

 Get started adding Cosmic-powered content into your Java apps using the following steps:
+### 1. Downloading the essentials
+1. Download and Install Java 1.8 JDK on your computer.
+You can follow this [guide](https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html) or any other material on the web for the installation.
+2. Download and install the [IntelliJ Community edition](https://www.jetbrains.com/idea/download/).
+We will be using IntelliJ IDE for this guide.

-### 1. Create a new Java Spring Boot Project
+### 2. Create a new Java Spring Boot Project
 1. Go to https://start.spring.io/ where you can see the spring Initializer page to create spring Boot application
-2. The only thing you want to change in this form is the artifact name, you can call this “cosmicapp” in Artifact.
+2. The only things you want to change in this form is the artifact name, you can call this “cosmicapp” in Artifact.
+Also, select Java 8 at the bottom of the page.
 3. Click Generate the project and you will get a zip file named `cosmicapp.zip`.
-4. Unzip anywhere in your computer, and you can find a folder named `cosmicapp`.
+4. Unzip anywhere on your computer, and you can find a folder named `cosmicapp`.
-5. Open you IDE and select “Import Project” option in the welcome screen.
+5. Open your IntelliJ IDE and select “Import Project” option in the welcome screen.
-6. Change folder path to your cosmicapp folder, and click OK.
+6. Change folder path to your cosmicapp folder which you just extracted, and click OK.
-7. Select “Import Project from external model”, and select Maven.
+7. Select “Import Project from external model”, and select Maven. (if you don’t see Maven, make sure you install IntelliJ Maven plugin, link: https://www.jetbrains.com/help/idea/maven-support.html).
-8. Make sure you select java1.8, if JDK option does not show up.
-You want to click the + icon and find your JDK path.

-### 2. Configure the `pom.xml` file to manage the dependencies
+### 3. Configure the `pom.xml` file to manage the dependencies
 We now need to add the following dependencies into maven’s configuration file.
 Copy the below content into your `pom.xml` file.
 ```xml
 #pom.xml